danhnguyen123/UserSegmentation/README.md

-# Segmentation of Users of Social Networking
+# Segmentation of Users of Social Networking by Machine learning